dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 A few extensions have become part of the *dylan* library.
 You can read about these extensions in `The core of the common extensions`_.

+The majority of the extensions are in the :doc:`common-extensions
+<../common-dylan/common-extensions>` module
-The majority of the extensions are in the *common-extensions* module of the *common-dylan* library.
-That library also exports a number of smaller modules that contain other basic facilities such as simplified formatting (*simple-io*), pseudo-random integer generation (*simple-random*), and object finalization (*finalization*).
+of the :doc:`common-dylan <../common-dylan/index>` library.
+That library also exports a number of smaller modules that contain other basic facilities such as :doc:`simplified formatting <../common-dylan/simple-io>`, :doc:`pseudo-random integer generation <../common-dylan/simple-random>`, and :doc:`object finalization <../common-dylan/finalization>`.

-Open Dylan provides a convenience library, *common-dylan*, that combines the *dylan* and *common-extensions* modules to provide a convenient "dialect" of Dylan, exported from the module *common-dylan*:
+Open Dylan provides a convenience library, ``common-dylan``, that combines the ``dylan`` and ``common-extensions`` modules to provide a convenient "dialect" of Dylan, exported from the module ``common-dylan``:

 .. code-block:: dylan